Rawson Lake and Sarrail Ridge

 The final view from the top of Sarrail Ridge, below is Upper and Lower Kananaskis Lake with Mount Idefatigable just opposite.

-Offline maps knowing where you’re going is super important as to not get lost on your way home.
+Offline maps knowing where you’re going is super important as to not get lost.
 I recommend All Trails Plus for finding routes and offline mapping allowing you to safely find your way home.

 Previous